When the weather seems to be working against you, make the most of these cosy pubs in Leeds…

 11. Crowd of Favours

 Crowd of Favours has trademark cosy interiors, with a host of shabby chic furniture spanning two floors.
-Downstairs, you can settle down onto one of the sofas to catch their latest films, while upstairs there are two retro games consoles for lazy Sunday afternoons at the pub.
-All this is matched with an exceptional selection of beers and a menu that, while small, is filled with tasty morsels.
+Downstairs, you can settle down onto one of the sofas to catch their latest films, while upstairs you can settle in to watch the world go by outside with a couple of pints of cracking real ale.
+All this is matched with an exceptional menu that, while small, is filled with tasty morsels – their Sunday roast is a cracker too.

 Crowd of Favours, Harper Street, Leeds, West Yorkshire, LS2 7EA.

-At 300 years old, Whitelock’s is one of the oldest pubs in Leeds, and it still maintains much of its old world charm, with an impressive bar, stained glass windows and brass-topped tables.
+Whitelock’s is one of the oldest pubs in Leeds, and it still maintains much of its old-world charm, with an impressive bar, stained glass windows and brass-topped tables.
 Needless to say, it has a distinctly cosy feel and proves to be the perfect hidey-hole when the weather turns.
-The selection behind the bar, with its focus on real ales, coupled with the menu of classics, adds to the effect, and inevitably tempts people back.
+The selection behind the bar, with its focus on real ales, coupled with the menu of classics, adds to the effect and inevitably tempts people back time again.

 Whitelock’s Ale House, Turks Head Yard, Leeds, West Yorkshire, LS1 6HB.